 SECTION 1.
 Name

-The name of this organization shall be New Jersey Nursing Students, Inc., a constituent of the National Student Nurses’ Association and hereafter shall be referred to as NJNS and NSNA respectively. (rationale: accuracy and grammar)
+The name of this organization shall be New Jersey Nursing Students, Inc., located at 1479 Pennington Road, Ewing, NJ 08618.
+A constituent of the National Student Nurses’ Association and hereafter shall be referred to as NJNS and NSNA respectively. (rationale: accuracy and grammar)

 SECTION 2.
 Non-profit